 So in my experience, having a portfolio of work and practical experience is the most important factor in getting in a career in development.
 Combine this with enthusiasm, and a commitment to learning, and you can go a long, long way without the computing science degree that you might have thought was necessary.

-John McCollum is an instructor on our 16-week software development course.
+John McCollum is an instructor on our 16-week software development course, based at our Glasgow campus.